Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_7

-So goes to meet with the chic Realtor Miss Logan (the voluptuous Ava Gardner) unaware that she is being followed by a priest.
-She finds that the apartment is unbelievably reasonable for a New York rental which is owned by the Catholic church —She agrees to take the place of Miss Logan who obviously wants Alison to move in, dropping its price from $500 to $400 as if Alison heard it wrong the first time she complained that it was out of her price range — “I can’t afford $500.”
-Alison says, with which Miss Logan misses no time in saying ”$400 is not excessive.”
+So, she goes to meet with the chic realtor Miss Logan (Hollywood icon Ava Gardner), unaware that a priest is following her.
+She finds that the apartment is unbelievably reasonable for a New York rental, which is owned by the Catholic church.
+She agrees to take the place from Miss Logan, who obviously wants Alison to move in right away, she drops the price from $500 to $400 as if Alison had heard it wrong the first time she complained that it was out of her price range: “I can’t afford $500.”
+Alison says, with which Miss Logan misses no time in saying, “$400 is not excessive.”

 capturfiles_32